 - A Guide to Building a Killer Content Strategy - A HubSpot offer

-Once you have a conversion path for your Buyer Persona, it’s time to get some attention and promote your offer.
-Let’s get into keywords, search engine optimization and social media.
+Once you have a conversion path for your Buyer Persona, it’s time to promote your offer.
+Search engine optimization (SEO), here we come!

 - Building an Inbound Campaign – HubSpot In-Person Training

-You should consider how people speak when optimizing for keywords.
-Natural language optimization is becoming more common as people change how they use search engines.
+You should consider how people speak when optimizing for keywords, especially as natural language optimization is becoming the new normal in our search engines.
 Get ahead of this by considering all of the variations of your long-tail keyword.

 We, as people, have developed a skill to spot mass communication – and we hate it.
-Lead with social by communicating with your prospects, leads and customers differently.
-HubSpot makes this easy.
+Let your brand be the reason to stop the endless scrolling.
+Luckily HubSpot can help streamline your social publishing and make communication with your prospects, leads and customers that much easier.

 Social Media Resources: